zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}IngressClassName is the name of the IngressClass cluster resource.
+    <dd>IngressClassName is the name of the IngressClass cluster resource.
 The associated IngressClass defines which controller will implement the resource.
 This replaces the deprecated `kubernetes.io/ingress.class` annotation.
 For backwards compatibility, when that annotation is set, it must be given precedence over this field.
 The controller may emit a warning if the field and annotation have different values.
 Implementations of this API should ignore Ingresses without a class specified.
 An IngressClass resource may be marked as default, which can be used to set a default value for this field.
-For more information, refer to the IngressClass documentation.{{% /md %}}</dd>
+For more information, refer to the IngressClass documentation.</dd>

     <dt class="property-optional"
             title="Optional">